vesta-power-model/vesta/README.md

     vesta
 ```

+If you are trying to reproduce the experiments from the github repo, you will need to get the benchmark jars before building the Docker image, which can be done with `bash setup_benchmarks.sh`.

 ## Running from Source

 You can also reproduce our experiments directly from this repository.
 Our experiments were run on the following system: